This post may contain affiliate links. Please read our disclosure policy.

 What is Borani Banjan?

-Borani Banjan is an eggplant dish where the eggplants are fried and then stewed in a tomato sauce and served with creamy garlic yogurt.
+Borani Banjan is a roasted eggplants dish where the eggplant are fried and then stewed in a tomato sauce and served with creamy garlicky yogurt sauce.
+It’s an dish from Afghanistan.
 It is typically served as an appetizer with naan but you could also serve this as a main meal.

 • Eggplants: You’ll need about 1½ pounds of eggplants for this recipe.
 I usually look for two smaller sized ones in my middle eastern grocery store so that the slices are naturally smaller.
 You could also use one giant eggplant, but be sure to cut it into 2-3 inch pieces so that it’s easier to serve.
 We’ll start by salting the eggplant to draw out most of that moisture before we fry it to golden brown.